-- Sample swapping (v) - 725.
-The Respondent submitted that the following elements are indicative of sample swapping: (1) bottle opening indicated by multiple T marks; (2) bottle opening indicated by highly elevated sodium content; and (3) bottle opening indicated by mixed DNA.
-Each of these elements must be considered in turn.
-The Panel considers that the fact that sample bottles were opened would, if established, provide considerable, albeit not conclusive, inferential evidence that urine was substituted and, as a further step of conclusion, the substituted urine contained prohibited substances. - (aa) Multiple T marks indicative of bottle opening - 726.
-As noted above, the IOC does not allege that the Athlete's sample bottles contained multiple T marks.
-According to Prof. Champod, the absence of any "so-called T marks" on a bottle "provide[s] moderate support for the proposition that the bottle has been closed regularly, rather than for the proposition that the bottle has been forcibly opened". - 727.
-Accordingly, in the absence of multiple T marks on the Athlete's urine sample bottles, the Panel is unable to conlude that the Athlete's sample bottles were forcibly reopened. - (bb) Elevated sodium content indicative of bottle opening - 728.
-The Panel notes that the Athlete's urine sample from the Sochi Games did not contain abnormally high levels of sodium that were identified as "outliers" by Prof. Burnier. - In the circumstances, therefore, the sodium content of the Athlete's urine sample is consistent with the Athlete's account of events and does not provide any evidentiary support for the IOC's allegation that the Athlete used a prohibited substance. - (cc) Mixed DNA indicative of bottle opening - 730.
-The Panel notes that there is no evidence of the presence of any foreign DNA in the Athlete's urine sample from the Sochi Games. - 731.
+"provide[s] moderate support for the proposition that the bottle has been closed regularly, rather than for the proposition that the bottle has been forcibly opened".
+Accordingly, the absence of multiple T marks on any of the Athlete's sample bottles supports the Athlete's case that his sample bottles were not forcibly reopened.

+- (bb) Elevated sodium content indicative of bottle opening - 728.
+The Panel notes that the Athlete's urine samples from the Sochi Games did not contain abnormally high levels of sodium that were identified as "outliers" by Prof. Burnier. - 729.
+In the circumstances, therefore, the sodium content of the Athlete's urine samples is consistent with the Athlete's account of events and does not provide any evidentiary support for the IOC's allegation that the Athlete used a prohibited substance. - (cc) Mixed DNA indicative of bottle opening - 730.
+The Panel notes that there is no evidence of the presence of any foreign DNA in the Athlete's urine samples from the Sochi Games. - 731.
 The Panel further notes that the IOC submits that this supports the IOC's case that the urine provided by the Athlete during any doping control process was successfully substituted for clean urine provided by the Athlete at an earlier point in time.
-The Panel, however, notes that while the absence of mixed DNA from the Athlete's sample may be consistent with a successful execution of the alleged sample-swapping modus operandi described by the IOC, it is equally consistent with the Athlete's denial that her urine sample was interfered with. - 732.
-In the circumstances, therefore, the Panel concludes that the absence of any mixed DNA in the Athlete's urine sample provides no more support for the IOC's case than it provides for the Athlete's case.
+The Panel, however, notes that while the absence of mixed DNA from the Athlete's samples may be consistent with a successful execution of the alleged sample-swapping modus operandi described by the IOC, it is equally consistent with the Athlete's denial that any of his urine samples were interfered with. - 732.
+In the circumstances, therefore, the Panel concludes that the absence of any mixed DNA in the Athlete's urine samples provides no more support for the IOC's case than it provides for the Athlete's case. - (vi) Other testimony - 733.
+In addition to the evidence summarized above, Dr. Rodchenkov provided a short witness statement regarding the Athlete.
+The Panel notes, however, that in that witness statement Dr. Rodchenkov confined himself to explaining the meaning of an athlete's inclusion on the Duchess List.
+Dr. Rodchenkov did not claim to have witnessed the Athlete commit any ADRV and, indeed, expressly stated that he had no recollection of discussing doping with the Athlete and had "no further recollection" about him at the Sochi Games. - 734.
+Accordingly, the Panel considers that the content of Dr. Rodchenkov's athlete-specific evidence provides no conclusive support for the IOC's case.